geotsakonas/liquibase/README.md

 - Eliminate errors and delays when releasing databases
 - Automatically order scripts for deployment
 - Easily rollback changes
-- Collaborate with tools you already use
+- Collaborate with tools you already useaAXASACVSBF

 This repository contains the main source code for Liquibase Open Source.
 For more information about the product, see the [Liquibase website](https://www.liquibase.com/).